 Underwater bridge supports are typically accomplished through the building of cofferdams, which are temporary barriers – essentially 3- or 4-sided boxes – that are built within bodies of water and allow for water to be pumped out, making a previously flooded area accessible for construction purposes.
-Engineers tend to avoid designs including underwater construction at all costs because it can be expensive, but when necessary cofferdams prove to be much safer and more efficient than other methods, and they are a more permanent solution in the event of a long-term project.
+Engineers tend to avoid designs featuring underwater construction because it can be expensive, but when necessary, cofferdams prove to be much safer and more efficient than other methods, and they are a more reliable solution in the event of a long-term project.

 Cofferdams date back at least to the time of Ancient Rome.
 Their engineers utilized them in the creation of piers for their bridges and aqueducts.
 According to legend, King Cyrus of Persia used earthen cofferdams to redirect water from the Euphrates river, aiding him in his capture of Babylon and thereby facilitating the birth of the Medo-Persian empire.